aa32555/YDBDoc/ProgGuide/functions.rst

    $ZSIGPROC(expr1,expr2)

 * The first expression is the pid of the process to which the signal is to be sent.
-* The second expression is the system signal name (e.g., :code:`"SIGUSR1"` or just :code:`"USR1"` - YottaDB accepts either) or number.
+* The second expression is the system signal name (e.g., :code:`"SIGUSR1"` or just :code:`"USR1"` - YottaDB accepts either) or number (e.g., 10 for SIGUSR1).
 YottaDB recommends using signal names to maintain code portability across different platforms.

 If the second expression is 0, $ZSIGPROC() checks the validity of the pid specified in the first expression.